particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 experimenting as a developer.
 There is no charge for setting up new products, so you can do so even for testing and experimentation.

-If you are using a product, you should create integrations within the product, not in your sandbox.
+If you are using a product, you should create integrations within the product, not directly in your sandbox.
+It will greatly simplify migrating to the basic plan later, if necessary, and also allows the integration to work with unclaimed product devices, which is the recommended way of using product devices.

 #### In an organization